Generic Name: fentanyl transdermal (skin patch)

-- What are the possible side effects of a fentanyl transdermal skin patch?
+- What are the possible side effects of fentanyl transdermal?

-- What is the most important information I should know about a fentanyl transdermal skin patch?
+- What is the most important information I should know about a fentanyl transdermal?

-- What should I discuss with my healthcare provider before using a fentanyl transdermal skin patch?
+- What should I discuss with my healthcare provider before using fentanyl transdermal?

 - What happens if I miss a dose?